Learn

 Ptosis

 Drooping of the upper eyelid.
 Brow ptosis refers to descent of the brow.
-Both can be caused by poorly placed or over dosed anti wrinkle treatment and are complications to be avoided through careful assessment and conservative dosing.
+Both can be caused by poorly placed or over dosed wrinkle treatment and are complications to be avoided through careful assessment and conservative dosing.
 At Core Aesthetics, upper face treatment is always assessed in the context of brow and eyelid position.

 S